wiiplaywii/wii-hbguide/docs/CTGPR.md

 Then you will see that everything looks different!
 If you go to play a race, you'll see so many new tracks and cups!

-### I hope you enjoyed this!
-Made by Bott, a member of the Skyybrew team.